Automotive-Swift/can-replay/README.md

   3) Connect via Telnet and send `hello` to cycle through the canned replies.
 - Build and replay in one command:
   `enet-replay --pcap ~/Downloads/vehical_tcp.pcapng --listen [::]:8000 --exhaust`

+When a UDP discovery preamble is found, the CLI prints which port and pair were detected, and the replay process enables a UDP listener alongside the TCP server.
+Point your discovery probe (e.g., broadcast or multicast ping) at the recorded port and the tool will answer with the captured payload before continuing the TCP conversation.

+Tips
+- The `build-index` command prints the client→server TCP ports captured for each pair.
+Run the replay server on the same server port (e.g., `--listen 0.0.0.0:6801`) so downstream clients connect successfully.
+- Some discovery protocols expect the response to originate from the recorded ECU IP (e.g., a link-local address that is not configured on your host).
+Run the replay as root (or capture/forge packets with the necessary privileges) so the UDP responder can spoof the source IP, or manually assign an alias IP to your interface before starting `enet-replay`.
+- If you cannot spoof the recorded IP, pass `--udp-src-ip <your_host_ip>` so discovery replies advertise an address your machine actually owns.
+- If you need to force the announcer IP, you can edit the generated `tcp_mapping.json` preamble section or provide your own mapping file that matches your test environment.

 Flags mirror the CAN tool where possible (`--pair`, `--time-window`, `--exhaust`, `--honor-timing`, etc.).
 For IPv6 endpoints, use `@` to specify ports (e.g., `[fe80::1]@502`).
 If no `--pair` is provided, the tool attempts to detect requesters and responders heuristically from the capture.